 Littered with Books.
 20 Duxton Road, Singapore 089486. +65 6220 6824.

 Mon-Thu 12-8pm; Fri 12-9pm; Sat 11am-9pm; Sun 11am-8pm.

 Singapore City Gallery

-City planning is certainly not child’s play, but props to the Urban Redevelopment Authority (URA) for making the topic more fun than it actually sounds.
-The Singapore City Gallery, housed in the URA headquarters, lets visitors embark on a journey filled with interactive maps, videos, and photos that tell the story of the Little Red Dot’s evolution from colonial settlement into global powerhouse.
-The intricate wooden models of the city’s skyscrapers, arranged on an aerial map of Singapore, give kids a bird’s-eye view of the island — and the chance to pretend they’re Godzilla.
+City planning is certainly not child's play, but props to the Urban Redevelopment Authority (URA) for making the topic more fun than it actually sounds.
+The Singapore City Gallery, housed in the URA headquarters, lets visitors embark on a journey filled with interactive maps, videos and photos that tell the story of our city state's evolution from colonial settlement into global powerhouse.
+The intricate wooden models of the city's skyscrapers, arranged on an aerial map of Singapore, give kids a bird's-eye view of the island—and the chance to pretend they're Godzilla.

-Don’t just bring back memories of local kopitiam (a traditional coffee shop) fare — learn how to replicate those dishes at home with Food Playground’s Cultural Cooking Classes.
-Designed so the whole family (yes, even the kids) can try their hand at mastering the wok, each three-hour class runs through the basics of preparing laksa, satay, chicken rice or other Singaporean favourites.
+Don't just bring back memories of local kopitiam (a local coffeeshop) fare—learn how to replicate those dishes at home with Food Playground's Cultural Cooking Classes.
+Designed so the whole family (yes, even the kids) can try their hand at mastering the wok, each three-hour class runs through the basics of preparing laksa (spicy coconut milk-based noodle soup), satay (grilled skewered meat), chicken rice or other Singaporean favourites.
 In a city where even the hawkers are awarded Michelin stars, eating and cooking like a local is the best, and most delicious, way to experience the culture.